pagopa/developer-portal/scripts/webinar-subscriptions-import/src/README.md

-# Webinar subscriptions importer
+# Webinar Subscriptions Importer

 This script fetches users subscriptions to webinars from Amazon Cognito based on the specified environment (dev or prod) and saves the data to DynamoDB.
+The script is idempotent, so it can be run incrementally at any time without data disruption.

 ## Running the Script